rdz-oss/BattyBirdNET-Pi/README.md

 4. You enjoy making things?
 Why not become a contributor ?
 There is need for testing, housing development, integration of ML components, data collection, software development and more.

+### Location and setup hints
+1. Find a place with low noise from crickets, machinery (cars), or electrical appliances and outlets.
+They tend to produce ultra sonic noise.
+Be aware that the RaspberryPi itself and its power source generate considerate ultra sound noise.
+2. Place it in the bats flight path (elevated if you can) or point it to the flight paths.
+3. Place it away from reflective surfaces or other sources of echo.
+It does work (in Munich) between buildings, but there is an echo effect as well as the bats adapting to the situation (calls shift a bit).

 ### License